COLORADO COMMUNITY COLLEGE SYSTEM

 |State Faculty Curriculum Committee Approval (new courses)

-Complete the HLC Substantive Change Application for Colorado Community College System B.A.S Degrees.
-Please request copy of the application form from the CCCS Vice President of Academic Affairs.
+- Complete the HLC Substantive Change Application for Colorado Community College System B.A.S Degrees.
+Please request copy of the application form from the CCCS Vice Chancellor of Academic and Student Affairs.

-Key Assessments to be included or attached to the HLC Substantive Change Application:
+Key Assessments to be included or attached to the application for System Office and SBCCOE approval:

-- Assessment to ensure program is cost-effective for students
+- Assessment to ensure program is cost-effective for students, the Community College System, and the state 1,3

 - Other assessments, as appropriate